Losant/losant-docs/docs/workflows/overview.md

 ## Workflow Globals

-Workflow versions can have a set of global config keys - which are essentially keys/value pairs added to the payload under the `globals` key whenever the workflow runs.
+Workflows can have a set of global config keys - which are essentially keys/value pairs added to the payload under the `globals` key whenever the workflow runs.
 This is a great place to store configuration values or API keys, especially if they are needed for use in multiple different nodes.
 Globals can be accessed through the "Globals" tab in the right dock.

 ![Workflow Globals](/images/workflows/workflow-globals.png "Workflow Globals")

 In addition, any [Application Globals](/applications/overview/#application-globals) configured in the application will be accessible here as well.
-Any application level globals can also be overridden at the workflow level by creating a workflow global with the same key name.
+Any application globals can also be overridden at the workflow version level by creating a workflow global with the same key name.

 In the above example, there are three global keys set &mdash; `minLevel` (with a numeric value of `300`), `resetLevel` (with a numeric value of `500`), and `phone` (with a string value of `632-538-0975`).
 Complex objects can be configured by choosing `JSON` as the data type of the value and adding JSON as the value.
 Whenever the workflow runs, the payload will always include these global values.
 For the above example, a payload might end up looking like the following: